 Elk Basin Ranch is rich in wildlife resources.
 It boasts a large herd of resident elk as well as huntable populations of mule deer, whitetail deer, black bear, and mountain lion.
 There is also a large flock of wild turkey.

 Wildlife habitat is diverse.
 On the ranch itself, the mature timber and water combination provides great elk rut habitat with superior elk security.
-The EBR Benton Creek Unit contains the irrigated creekside haylands.
-The ranch is well-located and contains all the things that elk need and love - food, cover, and water.
+The ranch contains irrigated creekside haylands, well-located, and also contains all the things that elk need and love - food, cover, and water.
 Carefully managed with selective cattle grazing practices, and given the varying terrain and habitat, the property feels and hunts much bigger than it appears.
-As mentioned earlier, a valuable and intriguing element of the ranch is that this unit has an appendage of land along Thomas Creek to which the ranch owns private title extending into the national forest.
+As mentioned earlier, a valuable and intriguing element of the ranch is that it has an appendage of land along Thomas Creek to which the ranch owns private title extending into the national forest.
 It is a mile and three-quarters in length, and spans both sides of the creek drainage.
 All told, the ranch owns two-and-one-half miles of Thomas Creek and a one-half-acre pond.

 The hunting is currently leased to a respected long-time local outfitter who leases this ranch along with several neighboring ranches.
-This applies to both the EBR Benton Creek and EBR Kettle Hollow Units.
 His one-year lease reserves two days per week for the ranch owner’s own hunting.
 His clients are few and selective, so the harvest has been quite light.

 Not only does the area offer downhill skiing at either Bridger Bowl or Showdown, but there is always a plethora of outdoor entertainment nearby.
 Snowmobiling is a favored pastime in the area and a group called the Meagher County Little Belters organize events in the neighboring Little Belt Mountains.
 Horseback riding, cross-country skiing, snowshoeing, hiking, backpacking, biking, wildlife viewing, or camping – all can be enjoyed on the Elk Basin Ranch or within the neighboring thousands of acres of Helena National Forest.
 The aforementioned Red Ants Pants Music Festival draws music lovers to the small town of White Sulphur Springs to partake in the well-known festival at the end of July.
 There is also a Fun Run, Labor Day Rodeo, 4th of July parade, and numerous other community events.